- Aims of this Policy

 3.22.8. prepare students, teacher, Supervisors and volunteers in advance of the Educational Visit;

-3.22.9. check that all adults who will attend the Educational Visit have been adequately vetted, CRB checked and assessed in accordance with the School’s policy on Child Protection;
+3.22.9. check that all adults who will attend the Educational Visit have been adequately vetted, DBS checked and assessed in accordance with the School’s policy on Child Protection;

 3.22.10. obtain relevant medical information for students wishing to attend the Educational Visit;

 3.22.11. ensure that there is sufficient first aid provision for each Educational Visit from appropriately qualified personnel, have a good working knowledge of first aid and be aware of and adhere to the School’s Policies on First Aid and Administration of Medicine and obtain relevant medical information for students planning to attend the Educational Visit (see First Aid below);

 3.22.12. appraise himself/herself of students’ special educational or medical needs which may be relevant to the Educational Visit and liaise with other Employees, teachers, Supervisors, the School Doctor and/or School Nurse, where appropriate, in respect of pupil’s special educational or medical needs;

 3.22.13. obtain and carry emergency telephone numbers and details of emergency points of contact and communicate with the Director of Studies and/or directly with Parents during the Educational Visit, where appropriate;